MarkTiedemann/marktiedemann.github.io/index.md

-**Welcome to my _web.site_!**
+I'm a software engineer that tries to be a decent, open-minded person.

+<span style="color: #ff5e6e;">**Welcome to my _web.site_!**</span> (It is currently under construction so don't expect too much.)

-_(Quick tip: If you prefer bright, welcoming websites, you can click the sun in the top right corner to switch to the light theme.)_
+_(Quick tip: If you prefer bright websites, you can click the sun in the top right corner to switch to the light theme.)_

 If you are looking for my code, you can find all of the open-source bits and bytes on [GitHub](https://github.com/MarkTiedemann).

 #### # Looking for my CV?

-Coming soon...
+More details coming soon...
 But here's a short preview: I recently worked on the agency software-as-a-service [HQ](https://hellohq.io) and its reimagined companion [Q.](https://meetq.ai) at [HQLabs](https://hqlabs.com/).

 A long time ago, in a galaxy far, far away, I studied Business Informatics at [HAW Hamburg](https://www.haw-hamburg.de/english.html) (as it turned out, I vastly preferred the computer science part over the business one...).